A new poll of small business owners has found that female leaders are more resilient than their...

 'Objective justification' requires the use of 'proportionate means' in pursuit of a 'legitimate aim'.
 A 'legitimate aim' is not defined, and will differ from business to business, so it can be very difficult for anyone to judge whether a case is worth defending.
 Your recruitment policy could therefore turn out to be very expensive, in terms of both time and money, and you have absolutely no guarantee that the time or money will have been well spent.
 Is it worth it?

 Probably.
-It is unlawful to treat people differently on grounds of their age, unless such treatment falls within one of the statutory exemptions, for instance, pay related to the National Minimum Wage, or it can be 'objectively justified' - of which you must show real evidence (see 3).
+It is unlawful to treat people differently on grounds of their age, unless such treatment falls within one of the statutory exemptions, for instance, pay related to the National Minimum or Living Wage, or it can be 'objectively justified' - of which you must show real evidence (see 3).
 It will only be justified if it is a proportionate means of achieve a legitimate aim.
 For instance, to reward loyalty and experience, provided you expect business benefits from doing so, and the criteria apply equally to all employees in the same situation; or where it is necessary to comply with other legislation; or where there is a genuine occupational qualification.